s-orie/SLA_TC2025/README.md

 ## Overview

 The scripts in this repository were used to extract and analyze snowline altitude (SLA) time series across five Himalayan catchments, using satellite imagery (Landsat 5/7/8 and Sentinel-2) via Google Earth Engine (GEE).

 ---

+## Contents

+- run_calcSLA.sh: Shell script to run the SLA extraction Python scripts across the five glacier basins.
+- SLA_LS5.py: Python script for Extracting Snowline altitude (SLA) using Landsat 5 imagery and Google Earth Engine (GEE).
+- SLA_LS7.py: Same as SLA_LS5.py, but for Landsat 7 data.
+- SLA_LS8.py: Same as SLA_LS5.py, but for Landsat 8 data.
+- SLA_S2.py: Same as SLA_LS5.py, but for Sentinel-2 data.
+- data_5glaciers.csv: Latitude and longitude information for the five study glacier basins.

+---